List of master's degrees in North America: Dentistry

 The Master of Science in Dentistry is a post-graduate degree awarded for those with a dental degree (BDS, DMD, DDS, BDent, BChD, etc.), who have completed a post-graduate level course of study.

 Digital Media

 The Master of Digital Media is a professional degree in the study of digital media, which includes entertainment technology, and can be defined as media experiences made possible by the advent of primarily computer-mediated digital technologies (e.g., electronic games and special effects in motion pictures).
-This is also called the Master of Interactive Technology (MIT) or Master of Entertainment Technology (Carnegie Mellon).
+This is also called the Master of Interactive Technology (MIT), which is offered at SMU Guildhall, or Master of Entertainment Technology (Carnegie Mellon).

 Dispute Resolution

 Dispute Resolution as a master's degree program, a first in Australia, focuses on the wide range of non-adversarial dispute resolution processes.
 The subject accommodate distinct streams that include commerce, family, community and court-annexed programs.
 This subject is an introduction to the philosophy, theory and practice of an area of increasing importance in all professions, business and government.
 Dispute resolution processes are now integrated into the adversarial framework as well as being applied to an ever-widening range of private and public situations.
 This emerging practice of professional dispute resolution converge within and outside the legal profession.